• Skip to primary navigation

 Seven segment common cathode display1

-When signal come to input pin, right LED light up and show number from 0 to 9.
+Here, seven segment display have LED parts in shape like number “8”; when signal come to input pin, an LED light up and show number from 0 to 9.

-They work with low voltage and come in two types: cathode and anode.
+These displays also work in LCDs and many circuits to show numbers or data, as they use low voltage and come in two types: cathode and anode.

-When we press it, it give negative signal to start pulse.
+Here, switch button is connect to 555s trigger pin and when we press it, it give negative signal to start pulse;

 Formulas: